-2008 2007
+2009 2008

 \$'000 \$'000

 Credit-related commitments

 Binding commitments to extend credit are agreements to lend to a customer as long as there is no violation of any condition established in the contract.
 Since many of the commitments are expected to expire without being drawn upon, the total commitment amounts do not necessarily represent future cash requirements:

-Approved but undrawn loans and credit limits 32,522 30,391
+Approved but undrawn loans and credit limits 31,663 32,522

 Security analysis of credit-related commitments

-Secured by mortgage over real estate 26,115 27,251
+Secured by mortgage over real estate 21,796 26,115

-Secured by funds 325 258
+Secured by funds 526 325

-Partly secured by goods mortgage 193 111
+Partly secured by goods mortgage 914 193

-Wholly unsecured 5,889 2,771
+Wholly unsecured 8,427 5,889

-32,522 30,391
+31,663 32,522

 Financial guarantees

 Financial guarantees written are conditional commitments issued by the Society to guarantee the performance of a customer to a third party.
 Security is generally held for these

 guarantees.
-1,488 907
+2,296 1,488

+Convity analysis of financial guarantees

-Security analysis of financial guarantees
+Security analysis of financial guarantees 0.45 007

-Secured by mortgage over real estate 867 578
+Secured by mortgage over real estate 945 867

-Secured by funds 593 314
+Secured by funds 1,313 593

-Wholly unsecured 28 15
+Wholly unsecured 38 28

-1,488 907
+2,296 1,488

-2008 2007
+2009 2008

 \$'000 \$'000

 EXPENDITURE COMMITMENTS

 Capital expenditure commitments

 Estimated capital expenditure contracted for at balance date but not provided for:

-payable within one year 220 115
+payable within one year 369 220

+·

 Operating leases (non-cancellable)

 Future operating lease commitments not provided for in the financial statements and payable:

-- within 1 year 713 531
+- within 1 year 716 713

-later than 1 and not later than 2 years 607 494
+later than 1 and not later than 2 years 407 607

-- later than 2 and not later than 5 years 647 604
+later than 2 and not later than 5 years 543 647

-- later than 5 years 7
+- later than 5 years - 7

-Aggregate lease expenditure contracted for at balance date 1,974 1,629
+Aggregate lease expenditure contracted for at balance date 1,666 1,974

-31. KEY MANAGEMENT PERSONNEL DISCLOSURE
+30. KEY MANAGEMENT PERSONNEL DISCLOSURE